This post may contain affiliate links. Please read our disclosure policy.

 8. For constipation: Magnesium Oxide

 Magnesium oxide has much lower levels of bioavailability when compared to other types.
+Studies show it has an absorbability as low as 4%.
 In general, it’s a terrible option if you’re looking to raise magnesium levels in the body.
 So, what’s it good for?
 Treating constipation.
 Magnesium oxide is the active ingredient in milk of magnesia, which has a laxative effective.

 The Best Type of Magnesium For You